okusnadi/openpress/README.md

 # OpenPress
-OpenPress, Global Open Press.
-OpenPress, Its a web engine.
+OpenPress, Global Open Press, Its a web engine.

 # What is it?
 OpenPress is a web software you can use to create a beautiful website, blog or app.